Thieves (1996 film): Reception

+Accolades

+The film received five nominations in the Cesar Awards, including the categories of Best Film, Best Director, Best Actress (Catherine Deneuve), Best Young Actor (Benoît Magimel) and Best Young Actress (Laurence Côte).
+It won only in the last category.

+Benoît Magimel received the Prix Michel Simon as Best Actor for his performance.

 Home media

 The film was released on DVD on 4 March 2011 in the United States by Sony Pictures as a DVD-R manufactured on demand.
 The film is in French with incorporated English subtitles.
 Les Voleurs is also available in Region 2 DVD.